jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 - Only one asynchronous operation may be in progress at any given time.
 - The caller is responsible for properly managing asynchronous calls, including ensuring that the entity receiving the `finalize` results is the same as the one who called `start`.

-Cryptographic modes such as RSA and ECC that take a longer time support asynchronous APIs along with the default synchronous APIs.

 **Crypto modes that support asynchronous modes:**
 1. RSA Keygen
 2. RSA Signature